logo async

 Features

-Features are explained using Mermaid flow diagrams, and headers link to relevant sections of the manual.
+Features are explained using Mermaid flow diagrams, and the headers link to relevant sections of the manual.

 Multi-state